Kinvert/Machine-Learning/Autoencoders/MNIST-Visualizations/01-Training-History/README.md

-# MNIST Autoencoder Visualizations 01
+# MNIST Autoencoder Training History

 This is a project I did in July 2022.
 Some of the results can be seen below.